catchorg/Catch2/docs/matchers.md

 in which case a range is accepted if any of its elements is accepted by the provided matcher.

+`AllMatch`, `NoneMatch`, and `AnyMatch` match ranges for which either all, none, or any of the contained elements matches the given matcher, respectively.

+`AllTrue`, `NoneTrue`, and `AnyTrue` match ranges for which either all, none, or any of the contained elements are `true`, respectively.
+It works for ranges of `bool`s and ranges of elements (explicitly) convertible to `bool`.

 ## Writing custom matchers (old style)